Sydney Josland: Early scientific career

+Interest in music

+Josland was a member of the Royal Dunedin Male Choir under Victor Galway and upon moving to Upper Hutt became a music pupil of Claude Haydon and Charles Martin.
+He passed in Instrumentation and Form in Music in an examination of the University of New Zealand in 1932.
+In 1933, Josland became the conductor of a newly formed choir called The Upper Hutt Home and School Association Male Voice Choir which in 1937 became The Upper Hutt Male Choir.
+While in Adelaide in 1935, Josland joined the St Peter's Cathedral, Adelaide Choir and was an organ pupil of John Millard Dunn.

+In 1935, Josland completed the degree of Bachelor of Music, his musical setting of Byron's "Ode to Adversity" having been approved by the examiner, Sir Percy Buck of the University of London.

 Military career

 Josland began his military career in the Cadet Service with the West Christchurch District High School and the Canterbury and Southland Regiments between 1917 and 1921.
 He was then in the ranks of the territorial service during 1922 and 1923 before being commissioned into the Otago Regiment in 1923.
 Before the Second World War, Josland was a captain in the Twenty-fifth (Wellington) Battalion of the New Zealand Territorial Force.
 He went to the War as Second-in-Command of D Company in the Twenty-fifth Battalion (Third Echelon) of the Second New Zealand Expeditionary Force.
 On 21 February 1941, Josland was seconded for duty as Liaison Officer, 6th Infantry Brigade (New Zealand).
 He relinquished this position and ceased to be seconded on 4 June 1941.
 On 20 September 1941, Josland was appointed to command the New Zealand Graves Registration and Enquiries Unit.
 From 21 April 1942, he was Staff Captain to Brigadier General Sir Herbert Hart (general), who was the Assistant Director of the Graves Registration Unit, General Headquarters, Middle East and Chief Administrative Officer for the Imperial War Graves Commission, Eastern District.
 Josland was later seconded to Persia and Iraq Command and the Graves Registration and Enquiries Unit, Mediterranean Pool where he served in the British Army and then in the Second Indian Division of the Indian Army in Iran and Iraq.
 On 5 July 1945, Josland was appointed temporary lieutenant colonel while employed with the British Forces.
 He served in Greece, Italy, the Middle East and North Africa.
 Josland was fluent in Arabic and French and qualified in Urdu.
 When the War was over, he returned to New Zealand with the rank of lieutenant colonel and was posted to the Retired List on 31 July 1946.
 Josland was presented with the Efficiency Decoration (New Zealand) by the Governor-General of New Zealand, on 31 August 1950, for his services to the New Zealand Army.
 A collection of poems by Josland, reflecting on his experiences and impressions of the Middle East, and later Italy, during the period from 1941 to 1945, was published in 2005.